A complete guide to 1RM testing & strength estimation

 To perform an actual 1RM test, you will need to have a spotter, be injury free, have good technique, and confidence on the lift you plan to test.

-In saying that, my preference, and the gold standard for safely, efficiently and frequently testing your 1RM, is to use velocity based training to create an individual load velocity profile and then find your e1RM from this.
+While this is a great approach to performing a genuine 1RM test, there are many scientifically valid ways to estimate your 1RM without having to directly test it.
+My preference for safely, efficiently, and accurately testing your 1RM is to use velocity based training to create an individual load velocity profile and then find your e1RM from this.

 What is the point of a 1 rep max?